 Cardiovascular diseases (CVDs) are the number one cause of death globally.
 In the United States, about 659,000 people die from CVDs each year, which constitutes one in every four deaths.
+CVDs costs the United States about $363 billion each year, which includes the cost of health care services, medicines, and lost productivity due to death.
+Most CVDs are caused by risk factors such as tobacco use, physical inactivity, and obesity.

 RESEARCH

-MFA Workflow: A stable isotope or radioactive tracer is introduced into the system being studied.
+MFA workflow: a stable isotope or radioactive tracer is introduced into the system being studied.
 Samples are collected, typically cells and media from an in vitro system or plasma and tissues from an in vivo system.
-Metabolic enrichment is measured using MS. A metabolic network is created based on biochemical equations in a specialized flux software package.
+Metabolic enrichment is measured using mass spectrometry.
+A metabolic network is created based on biochemical equations in a specialized flux software package.
 Metabolite labeling is simulated for the metabolic network based on the initial guesses, which is then compared to the measured enrichment patterns.
 Fluxes are readjusted and the process is reiterated until reaching the best fit solution, meaning the simulated labeling matches the measured labeling.
 The end product of metabolic flux analysis is a network map indicating the fluxes through the system being studied.

 OBJECTIVES